Vegaration: Visualising continuous integration using Github actions and vega-lite

 Étoile du jour: Deploying a React Web App on the Microsoft Azure Cloud

-Introduction Hosting a React framework Single Page Application as a Web App on the Microsoft Azure can be an extremely frustrating process, for a number of reasons.
+Introduction Hosting a React framework Single Page Application as a Web App on the Microsoft Azure cloud can be an extremely frustrating process, for a number of reasons.
 To start with despite React being (rightly or wrongly) the most popular web framework, there are no specific instructions within the Microsoft documentation for how one might deploy a React Single Page Application (SPA) as an Azure Web App.
 Far worse however is that the choice of operating system (Windows or Linux) when creating a React web app on Azure is key - in short it is very difficult to use create-react-app to deploy to a base Linux O/S - yet this is both unintuitive and seemingly undocumented (see the What’s up with Linux?

 A concrete Python 'Hello World' with the Neovim API